otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-interfaces-and-enumerations.md

    - 5 x `Product` with the name "Orange" and price 1.99
    - 2 x `Product` with the name "Banana" and price 2.99

-4. Also, im the `Form1` class, create a `private void DisplayInventory()` method that displays the inventory.
+4. Also, im the `Form1` class, create a `private void DisplayInventory()` method that displays the inventory in a `MessageBox.Show()`.
 The output should be similar to the following:

 ```cs
 Apple: 10